semaximche/habit-tracker-next/README.md

  *Habit-Tracker* *61776* *g-6*

- Habit-tracking app with social features: Design a tool for users to track habits and goals while competing or collaborating with friends.
+ Habit-tracking app with social features:a tool for users to track habits and goals while competing or collaborating with friends.
 ## Getting Started

 First, run the development server: